jaimejrios/autohotkey-windows-mac-keyboard/README.md

 Breezily for Windows 10
 ---

 This [AutoHotkey](https://www.autohotkey.com/) app helps make Windows a breeze to navigate.
-It's loosely based off macOS cursor navigation controls (when replacing the `Caps Lock` key with `Ctrl`).
+It's loosely based off [macOS keyboard shortcuts](https://support.apple.com/en-us/HT201236).

 Breezily has been tested with an English (US) keyboard layout, but should work under different layouts too.
 [SharpKeys](https://github.com/randyrants/sharpkeys) is required to use Breezily.